Requirements for the Ph.D. Degree

 During one's years at the Center one will have a number of opportunities to develop one's skills and confidence as a teacher.
 In the second year and thereafter, students will ordinarily serve as assistants in courses taught by the Center's faculty or, if appropriate, in courses in other departments: in the past, our students have taught in the French and German language programs, in English composition and literature courses, as well as assisting in history, philosophy and political science courses.
 More experienced students are encouraged to teach courses of their own invention-- as a way of completing a field exam, or in competition for one of the Dean's Teaching Fellowships, or simply to add to the Center's array of offerings.

 A secondformal review of a student's work will take place after the completion of field exams, either in the fourth or in the fall semester of a student's fifth year.
 The aim of this review is to bring the student together with thefaculty with whom s/he will write a dissertation.
 This review will not take place until the student believes that s/he has a substantial piece of work associated with the dissertation, e.g., the draft of a chapter.
-This work will be circulated before the review, along with a prospectus of 10 - 40 pages, to the faculty the student wishes to have as dissertation advisers.
-(If all of these advisers are from outside the Humanities Center, one of the Center's faculty, selected by the student, will also sit in on the review.)
+This work will be circulated before the review, along with a prospectus of 10 - 40 pages, to the faculty the student wishes to have as dissertation advisors.
+(If all of these advisors are from outside the Humanities Center, one of the Center's faculty, selected by the student, will also sit in on the review.)
 This discussion is not intended to replace the Graduate Board Oral, which will take place after the dissertation has been completed, but will serve to mark the transition from work on the field exams to the preparation and writing of a thesis.

 Late in a student's work on a dissertation--preferably in the fifth year or the beginning of the sixth--s/he will be asked to give a talk on material from her/his dissertation to the assembled students and faculty of the Center and invited guests.
 The aim of this requirement is to give students experience in the more formal presentation of their work, to make possible a wider range of response to that work than a dissertation committee can provide, and to allow all students of the Center--whose research interests vary widely--to become better acquainted with each other's projects.